itf/6s092/courses/IAP19/PS/PS02/content.md

 </question>

 ### Height and base level
-Now, let's talk about the **height** of the tree. *Don't worry about off by one errors*.
+Now, let's talk about the **height** of the tree. *Don't worry about off-by-one errors*.
 If the height of the tree is h, both h and $h\pm 1$ will be accepted as correct answers if it results in a simpler formula.

 <question expression>
 csq_prompt = """Given that the root contains $n$ elements, and the second level nodes contains $n/b$ elements.